The Gatsby Migration, pt.3 - Smart Pages

 Setting Up

-We're going to make our data a little more complex by creating two additional markdown files in our static/posts
+We're going to make our data a little more complex by creating two additional markdown files in our static/posts directory to enable us to have more content with each post

-Create the following markdown files in the application and align the names with our post-1.json
+Create the following markdown files in the application and align the names with our post-1.json and post-2.json files:

 Gatsby Plugins